Introducing Solids, Including Peanuts and Other Potential Allergens with Mission MightyMe

 Coleman Collins also shared these tips:

 - Start slow.
-Give baby just a small amount of the allergen to start and work up to a full (infant-size) serving if baby has no reactions.
-Wait a few days in between allergens.
+Give the baby just a small amount of the allergen to start and work up to a full (infant-size) serving if the baby has no reactions.
+Wait a few days between allergens.

 - Make sure to use infant-safe food forms.
 Whole peanuts and peanut butter off a spoon shouldn’t be given to babies or toddlers because of the choking risk.
-You can start with small amounts of peanut butter thinned with breast milk or formula, peanut powder mixed into purees or quick-dissolve peanut puffs like Mission MightyMe Proactive Peanut Puffs.
+You can start with small amounts of peanut butter thinned with breast milk or formula, peanut powder mixed into purees or quick-dissolve peanut puffs like Mission MightyMe Proactive Peanut Puffs (use code MOMSONCALL20 for 20% off your order).
 See the NIAID Instructions for home feeding of peanut protein for more suggestions.
 And remember, potentially allergenic foods like peanuts should be introduced only after the successful introduction of other solids.